rschristopher/ischristtrue.com/src/modern-views/index.md

 > And the serpent said unto the woman, Ye shall not surely die:

-> ye shall be as gods
+> For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil.

 ~ Genesis 3:4,5

-And with that,
+"ye shall be as gods",
- Nietzsche's entire philosophy can be summed up by two lines in Genesis.
+ Nietzsche's entire philosophy can be summed up by a serpent in Genesis.